ClusterHQ/flocker/docs/indepth/installation.rst

 Once you have installed the ``flocker-node`` package, you will need to generate:

-- A control service certificate and key file, to be copied over to the node running your :doc:`control service <../advanced/architecture>`.
+- A control service certificate and key file, to be copied over to the machine running your :doc:`control service <../advanced/architecture>`.
 - A certificate and key file for each of your nodes, which you will also need to copy over to the nodes.

 Both types of certificate will be signed by a certificate authority identifying your cluster, which is also generated using the ``flocker-ca`` tool.